sagemath/sagewiki_to_gh-2022-10-10/doctest-notes.md

 If a result can be computed by other software, but Sage is significantly faster, it would benefit the Sage project to document this too.
 Again, it would be helpful to provide details of software.

-If other software is able to compute the result significantly faster than Sage, then document this on the trac ticket.
+If other software is able to compute something significantly faster than Sage, then document this on the trac ticket.
 Perhaps the reviewers, or other Sage developers may know of a faster algorithm, which may be possible to implement at a later date.
 You might consider asking on sage-devel if anyone is aware of a faster algorithm.